Union Jack flag icon Canada flag Canada Ireland flag Ireland

 Biomass boiler maintenance requirements

-Due to the explosive nature of wood dust used in biomass boilers, there may be a requirement to meet the legislative requirements of Dangerous Substances and Explosive Atmospheres Regulations (DSEAR) where biomass heating is being used in a workplace.
+Due to the explosive nature of wood dust used in biomass boilers, you may need to meet legislative requirements for use in a workspace.
+This is called the Dangerous Substances and Explosive Atmospheres Regulations (DSEAR).

 • Wood chip needs to be turned regularly to reduce the risk of spontaneous ignition occurring.

-• Areas associated with the biomass boiler equipment, including fuel storage areas and boiler house, need to be swept out and cleaned down at least weekly and all combustible waste removed.
+• Areas associated with the biomass boiler equipment, including fuel storage areas and the boiler house, need to be swept out and cleaned down at least weekly, and all combustible waste removed.

-• Dust build-up must be kept to a minimum and you must ensure no ignition sources (e.g. smoking, fires or naked flames) are used near the storage areas.
+• Dust build-up must be kept to a minimum, and you must ensure no ignition sources (for example, smoking, fires, or naked flames) are used near the storage areas.

 • All work must be undertaken by an approved and qualified engineer.
-E.g. HETAS or Micro Generation Scheme (MCS) approved installers.
+For example, HETAS or Micro Generation Scheme (MCS) approved installers.

 Health and safety for biomass boilers